 "ENFORCE THE LAW AND SERVE THE PUBLIC IN A FAIR AND JUST MANNER."

-To achieve this goal, we will work with others to provide a safe and orderly environment for our community.
+To accomplish the mission, we will work with others to provide a safe and orderly environment for our community.
 We will strive to instill public confidence by maintaining a high degree of professionalism, dedication, and expertise in the delivery of law enforcement services.
 The integrity of, and respect for, the Berlin Police Department is enhanced by our contribution to the welfare of the citizens and our standards of excellence.

 Berlin Police Commissioners

-Pictured from left to right are Paul Eshoo, Vice Chairman Robert Peters, Chairman Joe Annunziata, Ryan Zelek and Brad Parsons
+Pictured from left to right are Vice Chairman Paul Eshoo, Robert Peters, Chairman Joe Annunziata, Ryan Zelek and Brad Parsons

-BERLIN POLICE DEPARTMENT 2011 ANNUAL REPORT
+BERLIN POLICE DEPARTMENT 2014 ANNUAL REPORT